Graduate Admissions Office

 Identify a problem in domestic or international affairs, discuss its complexity, and propose policy recommendations.
 The memo should demonstrate the ability to provide critical analysis of an issue, to write cogently, and offer reasonable and realistic recommendations.
 Four pages, double spaced.

 List employment activities, community service, education, and academic and professional honors.
 Include a brief annotation of job responsibilities, leadership, and awards.
-One to two pages.

 The grade point average from each degree-granting education program must be provided.
 Applicants must convert their GPA to a 4.0 scale if needed here.

-Include mathematics, economics, and politics courses (in undergraduate, postgraduate, and evening study) completed or in progress.
+The admissions committee evaluates an applicant’s aptitude for courses in economic and quantitative analysis.
+Please include mathematics, economics, and politics courses (in undergraduate, postgraduate, and evening study) completed or in progress.
 If possible, provide the course number, name, principal textbook, and its author.

 Financial aid is awarded on the basis of merit and need, in conjunction with any external scholarships offered by partnerships with government agencies or other fellowships.
+Applicants may be asked for additional forms or supporting documentation to verify financial data.

 English language test scores are required for all nonnative English-speaking applicants unless they have studied a minimum of three years toward a bachelor’s degree or a Ph.D. in the United States, the United Kingdom, Ireland, Australia, New Zealand, or Anglophone Canada.
 Additional information about this Graduate School requirement is available at this site.